Concerns and controversies at the 2012 Summer Olympics: Female athletes from all NOCs

 After the 2008 Summer Olympics, Brunei, Qatar and Saudi Arabia were the only three NOCs that had never sent a female participant.
 They were put under pressure to include female athletes in their teams.
 All three NOCs sent female athletes to the 2012 Summer Olympics, with both Brunei and Qatar selecting female flag bearers at the Opening Ceremony.
 Saudi Arabia was the last NOC to select a female competitor.
 On 3 August 2012, the Bruneian athlete Maziah Mahusin took part in the Women's 400 metres heats and ensured that all current NOCs had at least one female participant at the Olympics.

 Opening ceremony Munich memorial

 As they had done prior to every Olympic Games since 1976, the remaining widows of the 11 Israeli athletes murdered by Black September at the 1972 Summer Olympics in Munich campaigned for the IOC to include a minute of silence during the Opening ceremony.
 The proposal was rejected by IOC President Jacques Rogge, who stated that his "hands were tied" by votes from 46 Arab and Muslim members admitted to the International Olympic Committee.

 Logo

 The design for the event logo was met with negative response.
 An advertisement featuring the logo being displayed in all of its colours was reported by Epilepsy Action to have caused many people to experience epileptic seizures.

+In 2011, Iran lodged a formal complaint with the International Olympic Committee after they claimed that the logo spelt the word 'Zion'.
+The complaint was dismissed by the president of the IOC, Jacques Rogge, who said that the complaint "can't be serious."